 Frequently Asked Questions

 The Bichon Frise is a high-maintenance dog because they have this very thick coat that never stops growing and doesn’t shed a lot.

 Without haircuts, your dog will quickly look very shabby and neglected.
 Their hair will be full of mats and tangles, and they could easily develop skin allergies.

-How short should you cut a Bichon Frise’s hair?
+How short should you cut your pup’s hair?